getodk/docs/odk1-src/central-submissions.rst

    .. image:: /img/central-submissions/public-link-new.png

 In the window that appears, you'll need to name the Link.
 This name is for your own identification purposes in the administration website, and is not displayed to respondents.

 You'll also need to decide whether to allow multiple submissions per respondent.
-Check the :guilabel:`Multiple responses` checkbox if you wish to allow it.
+Normally, respondents filling a Form through a Public Link will be redirected to a thank you page after sending a Submission.
+Pressing the back button will not bring them back to the Form but they could send in another Submission by visiting the Link again.
+Checking the :guilabel:`Single Submission` checkbox enables basic protection against more than one Submission being made from the same browser.

 .. admonition:: Single submission enforcement